WHAT IS ACUPUNCTURE?

 Poor vision, Postoperative pain, Premenstrual syndrome

-Sciatica, Sinusitis, Stress reduction, Stroke, Tinnitis, Tonsillitis, Toothache.
+Sciatica, Sinusitis, Stress reduction, Stroke, tinnitus, Tonsillitis, Toothache.

 DOES ACUPUNCTURE HURT?

-Usually not much at all.
+Usually, not much at all.
 Acupuncture needles are very thin, about the width of two hairs.
-There are certain sensations associated with therapeutic effects of acupuncture.
-These may include heaviness, distention, tingling, slight cramping or electric, traveling sensations.
+There are certain sensations associated with the therapeutic effects of acupuncture.
+These may include heaviness, distention, tingling, slight cramping or electric traveling sensations.
 If any discomfort is experienced, it is usually mild and temporary.
 Most people are deeply relaxed and/or asleep once all points are placed.